 Young women and gender-diverse people should grow up believing anything is possible – that they have opportunities in their lives to shape the world they live in.

-Sadly, our current national Parliament does not represent the diversity of communities across Australia.
-Without this representation, valuable perspectives are not being included in decision-making and as we have seen over the last year, a dangerous culture is allowed to run rampant.
+Sadly, our national Parliament has not represented the diversity of communities across Australia.
+Without this representation, valuable perspectives are not being included in decision-making and as we have seen over 2022, a dangerous culture was allowed to run rampant.

 We surveyed more than 1000 young women aged 18-24 – most of them voting for the first time – and asked them about the key barriers to entering politics.
 We asked our youth activists why diversity and safety was important to them, and drew on their insights on improving the culture of politics throughout this report.